jakeloggins/Clod-scripts/README.md

 Scheduler
 ---------

 The scheduler sends normal MQTT commands to endpoints at specified times.
 It can be used through the dashboard or by sending a message to the /schedule topic.
 It does not interract with all_devices or the active lists.
+All data is stored in schedule_data.json.

 example schedule_data: